 Paseo del ÓvaloTeruel, Spain 2003

-The project consisted in the recovery of the heritage value of Paseo del Óvalo in Teruel, taking into account its majestic staircase to interact with the environment and become a benchmark for the city, consolidating itself as an identity hallmark.
+The project consisted of the restoration of the heritage value of the Paseo del Óvalo in Teruel, taking into account its majestic staircase to interact with its surroundings and become an attraction for the city, consolidating itself as a landmark.

 Client: Diputación de Aragón

 Awards: Award of Merit, IALD 2005, World Heritage City Award 2004, European Prize for Urban Public Space 2004, Finalist (outdoor space), FAD 2004